ZentaChain/Zentachain/README.md

 ## Documentation

-The full documentation can be found on the Doc-Hub page of Zentachain.
+The full documentation of Zentachain can be found on the Doc-Hub page.
 * [Documentation](https://docs.zentachain.io)